 Where Can I Buy Food In Hartford County?

-If you’re a new resident of Hartford County, you might not be familiar with all of the places where you can shop for your groceries.
+If you’re a new resident of Hartford County, you might not be familiar with all of the places where you can shop for your groceries or order out from local restaurants.
 There’s a wide range of stores available in the county, ranging from delis to traditional supermarkets.
 Fortunately, even with the coronavirus pandemic, many of these shops are still open as essential businesses.

 The following locations are currently open.
 Be sure you plan your food shopping list and be prepared with PPE before heading out.